tasharen/tnet/Assets/TNet/ReadMe - 1.4.0.txt

 - NEW: Added Universal Plug & Play functionality to easily open ports on the gateway/router.
 - NEW: TNet Server app now supports port parameters and can also start the discovery server.
 - NEW: Added TNObject.isMine flag that will only be 'true' on the client that instantiated it (or the host if that player leaves).
+- NEW: Game server can now automatically register itself with a remote discovery server.
+- FIX: TNet will no longer silently stop using UDP on the web player.
+UDP in the web player is simply no longer supported.
+- MOD: Moved localAddress and IsLocalAddress() functions into TNPlayer and made them static.
+- MOD: Redesigned the discovery client.

 1.3.2:
 - NEW: Server list now contains the number of players on the server.